 It's not like we even have to tell you - trains are expensive.
 UK commuters and travellers are plagued by a need to rely on the rail system, yet are forced to buy often-extortionate tickets and suffer delays, cancellations and just plain poor service all too often.

-In fact, as of the 2nd January 2017, train prices are up again - by an average of 2.3%.
-This is more than double the rate of inflation, and the biggest price hike of its kind for trains in around 3 years.
+Back on 2nd January 2017, train prices were also up - by an average of 2.3%.
+That was more than double the rate of inflation, and the biggest price hike of its kind for trains in around 3 years (until 2018, of course).

 European Train Prices - The Data